-Join Maxim Jago for an in-depth discussion in this video What is color correction and why do you need it?, part of Color Correction with Premiere Pro CS5.5.
+Join Maxim Jago for an in-depth discussion in this video What is color correction and why do you need it?, part of Premiere Pro CS5.5: Color Correction.

 Hello, and welcome to this workshop video course about color correction with Adobe Premier Pro CS 5.5.
 The phrase color correction has actually quite a number of different meanings.
 Broadly speaking we would say that we're fixing problems with color.
 So, you might have a shot like this one here, which has got a bit of a blue tint.
 We can fix that, we can bring out the whites, and we can adjust the contrast.
 It might be that you're producing something for a green screen, and you want to Chroma key.

 You can't because the lighting's been set up completely wrong, and again, we can fix that and make it careable.
 These are the sorts of problems that we might encounter if we are correcting color and this where I suppose the classic phrase let's fix it in post comes from.
 But of course there's a limit to how much can be fixed in post.
 And understanding that tools you have available will make a big difference in your role as an advisor in the pre production of a shoot.
 As well as fixing problems, we might want to perhaps add a bit of a color tint, or change a color tint.
 Perhaps the DP of a shoot set up a shot to have a little bit of a green glow, and actually the director decided they wanted it a bit more gray.
 Or you might want to bring out some color, you might have a shot of the sky here we've got a shot of some balloons, and you might want to just really make the blue punchy really pull it out of the shot.